annomator/annomator_1.0/README.md

 - Unique detection and annotation to a user friendly output
 - Several new codecs for semantic (per pixel) image processing
 - Ability to annotate automatically then edit or start annotating manually
-- Training modules for box or semantic encoding
 - Smart restart so that it can be stopped and started efficiently without repeating images
 - Image preprocessor for fast, efficient detections and possible training
 - Individual text and summaries for easy import into spreadsheet or database